Vaishnavigade88/youtube-topic-filter-chrome-extension/README.md

 - ✅ Filters videos based on your search query
 - ✅ Hides unrelated YouTube search results automatically
 - ✅ Uses dynamic DOM manipulation with MutationObserver
-- ✅ Lightweight and fast – no extra UI or permissions
+- ✅ Lightweight and fast,  no extra UI or permissions

 ---